hexbatch/apple-core/core-docs/step-3-scripts-remotes/remote-api.md

 Remotes cannot change ownership
-Remotes can be fully edited if not used anywhere in any token types or tokens.
+Remotes can be fully edited if not used anywhere in any element types or elements.
 They can be turned off though (things happen to the server).
 Or given a redirect
-Remotes deletable if the remote not used in any token or type
+Remotes deletable if the remote not used in any element or type

 Remotes can be tested with a test context.
 When created the test context will be set used to remember stats to follow the rules of cool-down
 There can be multiple test_contexts for each remote.
 Unlike scripts, these cannot be edited